Snappability and singularity-distance of pin-jointed body-bar frameworks: Local and global snappability

 The values for $u(\Vkt V_i)/E$ as well as $x_1,x_2,y_2,x_3,y_3$ of the stable/saddle realizations are given in Table \ref{table:quad}.
 From these values and the graph given in Fig.\ \ref{fig:fullquad} one sees that the two local snappabilities are equal; thus $s(\Vkt L)=s(\Vkt V_{1})=s(\Vkt V_{2})=0.017411595327$ holds. \end{example}

 In practice one starts with the saddle realization $G(\Vkt V_i)$ with the lowest value for $u(\Vkt V_i)/E$ and compute gradient flows towards the stable realizations, hoping that one ends up in the undeformed realization under consideration.
 If one does not find such a descent path, then one repeats the procedure for the saddle realization with the next higher value for $u(\Vkt V_i)/E$.
 The problem of this approach is that one has no guarantee to detected all local minima which can be reached from a saddle point by a descent path.
-With guarantee one can only give a lower bound for the global snappability by the following value:
+With guarantee one can only give a lower bound\footnote{Note that $o(\Vkt L)$ can be seen as a kind of separation bound \cite{herman} of the real roots of the polynomial $u(\Vkt V')$ in terms of the intrinsic metric of framework inducing this polynomial.} for the global snappability by the following value:

 \begin{lem} Let us assume that $G(\Vkt V^-)\in\mathcal{S}$ implies the minimal value for $d(\Vkt L,\Vkt L^-)$ for all elements of $\mathcal{S}$.
 As a result $o(\Vkt L):=d(\Vkt L,\Vkt L^-)\leq s(\Vkt L)$ has to hold. $\diamond$ \end{lem}